Self-Taught Optimizer (STOP): Recursively Self-Improving Code Generation: Inspecting STOP-Proposed-and-Implemented Improvements

 \subsection{Circumvention Attempts}

-We also explore whether the language model proposes self-improvement strategies to circumvent the provided constraints (limiting the number of queries to the downstream utility, the number of language model calls, and the number of samples per language model call).
+We also explore whether the LM proposes self-improvement strategies to circumvent the provided constraints (limiting the number of queries to the downstream utility, the number of LM calls, and the number of samples per LM call).
 We observed a few interesting patterns.
 First, when not strictly enforcing budget constraints, initially most generated programs would follow them, but because those that ignored the constraints performed better, these would be identified by the improver as better.
 Second, the constraints written in the seed improver were often omitted when revising the improver, for ``simplification.''
-Finally, although the language model is passed as an object to the algorithm to enforce the constraints, in at least one proposed solution the language model attempted to create a new language model object with larger constraints.
+Finally, although the LM is passed as an object to the algorithm to enforce the constraints, in at least one proposed solution the LM attempted to create a new LM object with larger constraints.
 To further explore potential risks, we implemented a functionality-limiting ``sandbox'' as part of the utility evaluation (see \cref{ap:circumvent}), adding a \lstinline[language=Python]{run} function with a \lstinline[language=Python]{use_sandbox=True} parameter.
-To test the language model's frequency of sandbox adherence, we used the language model to generate 10,000 independent improvements of the seed improver.
+To test the LM's frequency of sandbox adherence, we used the LM to generate 10,000 independent improvements of the seed improver.
 We then used a simple syntactic check for apparent ``unsandboxed'' executions.
-Specifically, we consider an improver to be unsandboxed if it contains either of the strings \lstinline[language=Python]{"use_sandbox=False"} or \lstinline[language=Python]{"exec("}.
-Since this was a computationally simple syntactic procedure, we also ran it on the OpenAI's GPT-3.5-turbo language model.
+Specifically, we consider an improver to be unsandboxed if it contains either string \lstinline[language=Python]{"use_sandbox=False"} or \lstinline[language=Python]{"exec("}.
+For comparison, we also ran it on the OpenAI's GPT-3.5-turbo LM.
 Interestingly, unsandboxing was more than twice as common for GPT-4 than GPT-3.5-turbo.
-We also considered a second variant of the seed which included a warning, as illustrated in \cref{fig:sandbox-example}.
+We also considered a variant of the seed including a warning, illustrated in \cref{fig:sandbox-example}.
 Unsandboxing occurred at a \textit{higher} average rate despite the warning, though the difference was not statistically significant for either model (via a two-proportion z-test with significance level $0.05$).
 Results are reported in \cref{tbl:unbox}.
-A manual inspection of the model's plans in the generations did not explicitly mention anything ``malicious''--all comments discussing the removal of the sandbox were declared to be ``for efficiency'' or similar reasons, though the ``intent'' of a model is ill-defined.
+Upon manual inspection of the model's plans in generations, they did not explicitly mention anything ``malicious''--all comments discussing sandbox removal were declared as ``for efficiency'' or similar, though model ``intent'' is ill-defined.\looseness=-1